Designing parts for injection molding

-In this respect, injection molding is no different from other manufacturing processes.
-The part design must take into account the physical and material limitations of the injection molding process — how the plastic is heated, how it enters the metal mold, how it then cools down within the mold — which may result in a significantly different design to the one initially conceived.
+In this respect, injection molding is no different to other manufacturing processes.
+Part design must take into account the physical and material limitations of the injection molding process — how the plastic is heated, how it enters the metal mold, how it then cools down within the mold — which may result in a significantly different design to the one initially conceived.

 The following sections describe various rules and guidelines for designing parts for injection molding.

 One major design consideration for injection molding is the use of gates.
 Unlike parts designed for CNC machining or 3D printing, the metal molds used in injection molding must incorporate openings that allow the molten plastic to enter.

 These openings are called gates, and can drastically affect the final appearance and function of an injection molded part.

 Gates can be automatically or manually removed from a finished part, and different gate designs exist to serve different functions.
 Gate designs include:

 - Edge gate: Suitable for flat parts, located on the edge of a part, ideal for thicker areas

 - Hot tip gate: Used with hot runner molding systems, found on the top of a part, suitable for round sections